 In this tutorial, you will learn how to use dependency injection with Umbraco 8.
-In Umbraco v8 the whole API model moved away from the older approach a lot of CMS systems used, a global singleton based static helper like this:
+In Umbraco v7 and below, the approach to use a core helper was via a global singleton based static helper like this:

 The Dependency Injection Problem